 Sequans is 100 percent Focused on Cellular IoT

-Our product families include Monarch for LTE-M and NB-IoT, Monarch N for NB-IoT only, Calliope for LTE Cat 1, Cassiopeia for LTE Cat 4/6 and the coming Taurus 5G that will appear on the scene in 2022.
+Our product families include Monarch for LTE-M and NB-IoT, Monarch N for NB-IoT only, Calliope for LTE Cat 1 and Cat 1bis, Cassiopeia for LTE Cat 4/6 and the coming Taurus 5G that will appear on the scene in 2023.
 Sequans was first to market with cellular IoT connectivity solutions, and while competitors are still on their first generations, Sequans has already introduced second generation Monarch (LTE-M/NB-IoT) and Calliope (LTE Cat 1/Cat 1bis) technologies and is today at the leading edge of cellular IoT solutions development.

 There is a huge ecosystem surrounding cellular IoT.
 And it is made up of the world’s leading operators along with the industry’s leading engineers, thinkers, and inventors who have made sure that cellular meets every possible need of IoT devices of every kind.
 No other wireless technology has so much expertise and investment behind it.
 Cellular technology is feature-rich with powerful capabilities such as ultra-low power consumption, integrated SIM (subscriber identity module) — technology that makes it possible to deploy devices anywhere without having to change SIM cards.
 Cellular also has other key capabilities needed for IoT, including highly accurate positioning technology, and security at the highest level.